 80 (HTTP) |

-Allows your computer to obtain the DataSync agent's activation key.
-After successful activation, DataSync closes the agent's port 80.
-The agent doesn't require port 80 to be publicly accessible.
+Allows your browser to obtain the DataSync agent's activation key.
+Once activated, DataSync closes the agent's port 80.
+Your agent doesn't require port 80 to be publicly accessible.
 The required level of access to port 80 depends on your network configuration.
-NoteAlternatively, you can obtain the activation key from the agent's local console.
-This method does not require connectivity between the browser and your agent.
-For more information, see Getting an agent activation key. |
+NoteYou can get the activation key without a connection between your browser and agent.
+For more information, see Getting an activation key. |

 N/A |